teh-username/itap_bot/README.md

 * Updates countdown in the sidebar for Mona Lisa Monday
 * Automatically removes non-mod approved MLM related submissions on a non-monday
+* Aggregates top-level comments of a "Best Of" submission thread (turned off by default)

 ### Prerequisites
 * Python 2.7.9 and above (developed on Python 2.7.11)